“Sign on the Dotted Line”

 Why the First 20% of a Contract Can Mislead You

-Here is something I tell every client: the first 20% of most contracts contains the exciting parts — the purchase price, the services being provided, the compensation, or the property description.
-This is the section people read because it represents what they are looking forward to.
+I always tell clients that the first 20% of a contract holds the exciting details.
+This includes the purchase price, compensation, or property description.
+People read this section because they look forward to the transaction.
 You want to buy a home, land a new job, or close a business deal.
 Consequently, the positive terms at the beginning create momentum that encourages you to sign quickly.

-However, the remaining 80% of the contract is where the real substance lives.
+However, the remaining 80% of the contract holds the real substance.
 These sections typically contain default provisions, termination clauses, liability limitations, indemnification obligations, and dispute resolution requirements.

-In contrast to the opening terms, these provisions define what happens when things go wrong — and things do go wrong more often than most people expect.
+Unlike the opening terms, these clauses define what happens when things go wrong.
+Unfortunately, problems arise more often than expected.
 For example, a contract dispute over a default provision can cost tens of thousands of dollars to resolve.
-If you had simply read that provision before signing, you might have negotiated different terms or walked away entirely.
+If you read that provision beforehand, you might have negotiated different terms or walked away entirely.

 Contract Contingencies in Michigan Real Estate

 One area where failing to read a contract creates especially serious consequences is Michigan real estate.
-Real estate purchase agreements typically contain several critical contingencies — conditions that must be met before the sale can close.
-If you miss these contingencies or fail to act within their deadlines, you can lose significant legal protections.
+Real estate purchase agreements typically contain critical contingencies.
+These are conditions required to close the sale.
+If you miss these deadlines, you lose significant legal protections.

-An inspection contingency gives the buyer a specific window of time — often 14 days after acceptance — to have the property professionally inspected.
-If the inspection reveals serious problems such as foundation issues, mold, or faulty wiring, the buyer can renegotiate, request repairs, or back out of the contract entirely without penalty.
-If you miss the inspection deadline, however, you may waive this right completely.
+An inspection contingency gives buyers a specific window—often 14 days—to hire a professional inspector.
+If the inspector finds serious problems like foundation issues or faulty wiring, you can renegotiate.
+You can also request repairs or back out without penalty.
+If you miss the inspection deadline, however, you waive this right completely.

-A financing contingency protects the buyer by allowing them to cancel the agreement if they cannot secure a mortgage within the specified time frame.
-This is particularly important because mortgage approvals can fall through for many reasons — job loss, credit issues, or changes in lending standards.
-Without this contingency, a buyer who cannot get financing may forfeit their earnest money deposit and potentially face a breach of contract claim.
+A financing contingency lets you cancel the agreement if you cannot secure a mortgage within a specified timeframe.
+This protects you because mortgage approvals can fall through due to job loss, credit issues, or changing lending standards.
+Without it, an unapproved buyer might forfeit their earnest money deposit and face a breach of contract claim.

 An appraisal contingency requires that the property appraise at or above the purchase price.
-If the appraisal comes in lower than expected, the buyer can renegotiate the price or withdraw from the contract.
-In a competitive Michigan real estate market, some buyers waive appraisal contingencies to make their offers more attractive — but this is a risky strategy that should only be pursued with legal advice.
+If the appraisal comes in lower than expected, the buyer can renegotiate the price or withdraw.
+In competitive markets, some buyers waive appraisal contingencies to make offers more attractive.
+This is risky and requires legal advice.

-Understanding when a contract must be in writing is another critical reason to involve an attorney in your contract review process.
-Michigan’s Statute of Frauds requires certain types of agreements to be in writing and signed by the party to be charged.
+Understanding when a contract must be in writing is another critical reason to involve an attorney.
+Michigan’s Statute of Frauds requires written, signed agreements for specific transactions.
 These include:

 • Agreements that cannot be performed within one year